OCA/l10n-netherlands/l10n_nl_intrastat/README.rst

 Bugs are tracked on `GitHub Issues
 <https://github.com/OCA/l10n-netherlands/issues>`_.
 In case of trouble, please
 check there if your issue has already been reported.
-If you spotted it first, help us smashing it by providing a detailed and welcomed feedback.
+If you spotted it first, help us smash it by providing a detailed and welcomed feedback.

 Credits
 =======